 Grieving employees have an increased vulnerability to developing depression or other mental health conditions amounting to a disability – a long-term condition that impacts their ability to carry out day-to-day activities.
 Remember that disabled employees have a right to reasonable adjustments, and that you’re responsible for taking appropriate action to alleviate the impact of the impairment within the context of work.

 As employees struggling with their mental health can prove costly for a business in terms of reduced productivity and extended periods of sick leave, you might want to consider whether your business can assist your employees with accessing therapy if they have suffered a bereavement.

 Don’t risk losing your valued employees

-While it may feel simpler, and less intrusive, to avoid involving yourself in the situation, with research finding that 56% of people would consider leaving their job if their employer didn’t provide proper support if someone close to them died, there’s a very compelling case not to turn a blind eye on their suffering.
+While it may feel simpler, and less intrusive, to avoid involving yourself in the situation, with research from NCPC finding that 56% of people would consider leaving their job if their employer didn’t provide proper support if someone close to them died, there’s a very compelling case not to turn a blind eye on their suffering.

 For further HR guidance and support on managing bereavement in the workplace, or creating a compassionate leave policy, our HR consultants can help.